learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

         Doctor#transfer_patient should change a patient’s doctor to another doctor.
 This should only work if the patient belongs to the current doctor.

 Submit your code: do you have the git commands committed to memory yet?

+## General Feedback
+- I added comments before seeing yours in run.rb but your prioritized correctly!
+Building on top of solid code is much more important than rushing through deliverables
+- The code you have is clean is clean and functional and that's really important
+- You can try out the part III deliverables or wait for the Part IV ones and just complete those; up to you!